wangzhaomxy/SAMRI/README.md

 - `--checkpoint` : The path of the SAM Vitb checkpoint.
 - `--device` : Computation device, choose from "cuda", "cpu", and "mps".

-> Note: The embedding results are saved as "**.npz**" file with the keys of ["img", "mask", "ori_size"].
+> The computed embeddings are saved in a **.npz** file containing the following keys:
-> * img: embedding
+> * **img**: the image embedding
-> * mask: mask
+> * **mask**: the corresponding segmentation mask
-> * ori_size: the original HW shape of the image and mask.
+> * **ori_size**: the original height and width of the image and mask.

----

-### 🎯 Train the Decoder
+### 3️⃣ Train the Decoder

 #### Single‑GPU
-Training SAMRI can use commercial GPU.
-The following example command can be used in this situation.
-Some HPC provide command terminal for GPU.
+SAMRI can be trained on commercial GPUs.
+The following example command illustrates this setup.
+Some HPC systems also provide interactive GPU terminals for direct command-line execution.
 ```bash
 python train_single_gpu.py \
   --model_type samri \